Super-Protocol/docs/docs/fundamentals/certification.md

 The chain consists of three levels:

 - Root CA is the top-level certificate authority that establishes the trust anchor for the entire system.
-At the start, it generates a self-signed certificate, embedding the SGX attestation quote.
+At the start, it generates a self-signed certificate that embeds the SGX attestation quote.
 - SubRoot CAs are intermediate certificate authorities.
 They submit their quotes and public keys to the Root CA and request certificates.
 The Root CA verifies these incoming requests and then issues and signs certificates for the SubRoot CAs.
 Once a SubRoot CA is certified by the Root CA, it can certify any TEE-backed environment that proves it is actually confidential.
 - End certificates are issued to specific workloads, entire <a id="ca"><span className="dashed-underline">Confidential Virtual Machines</span></a> (CVMs) running in TEEs, and in some other cases.
 These certificates are not CAs and cannot be used to sign or issue other certificates.